kgorking/ecs/README.md

 ```

 ### Traversal and layout
-Hiearchies in this library are [topological sorted](https://en.wikipedia.org/wiki/Topological_sorting) and can be processed in parallel.
+Hierarchies in this library are [topological sorted](https://en.wikipedia.org/wiki/Topological_sorting) and can be processed in parallel.
 An entity's parent is always processed before the entity itself.

 # System options